 During a recent visit to Captiva Island, we checked out the local Doc Ford’s Rum Bar & Grille.
 The restaurant is owned by Randy Wayne White, an author who specializes crime fiction novels set in Southwest Florida.

 We sat at Doc Ford’s bar and were served by Steve, who was not only an awesome bartender but also an encyclopedia of local knowledge.
-He told us everything we needed to know about visiting the Captiva/Sanibel/Ft.
-Myer’s area, but the best tip he gave us was to make sure that we tried Doc Ford’s Yucatan Shrimp.
+He shared everything we needed to know about the Captiva/Sanibel/Ft.
+Myer’s area.
+Steve even mentioned that some nearby boat dealers have great options for those considering boats for sale to enjoy the area from the water.
+The best tip he gave us was to make sure that we tried Doc Ford’s Yucatan Shrimp.
 He did not steer us wrong!
 These jumbo shrimp are steamed with the shell on, but the real star here is the sauce—a garlic and butter with a spicy chili kick.
 Steve told us that the key to eating the shrimp is to suck off the sauce from each shrimp before you try to peel them.
 If not, they’re slippery little suckers!
 We took his advice, and may have looked silly doing it, but we didn’t care.
 It was too delicious.

 We chowed down on a bowl of the Yucatan Shrimp and after they were gone, we enjoyed dipping the toasted bread into the remaining butter sauce.
 After devouring the shrimp, instead of ordering an entree we opted to follow up with the Sanibel Stoop rum drink and the local “High 5” IPA from Ft.
 Myers Brewery.
 In Steve’s words, “There’s a pork chop in every glass!”